TuftsRT/guides/README.md

 - development of internal extensions or utility scripts
 - updates to the README or other internal documentation

 Note that the list above is not exhaustive.
 Feature branches should be named descriptively (so that it is immediately clear what kind of active development is taking place in the branch) but concisely (not exceeding a soft limit of roughly 30 characters).
 All branch names should only contain lowercase letters, hyphens (`-`), and numbers.
+Do not use more than one hyphen in a row.

 ### Branch Structure